chethanakash67/ai-contract-bot-starter/README.md

    npm run dev
    ```

-Open http://localhost:3000/new — paste a Template ID from Prisma Studio (for now) and test:
+Open your app at APP_URL/new (for local dev, http://localhost:3000/new) — paste a Template ID from Prisma Studio (for now) and test:
 - **AI Generate → Save → Validate → Export PDF**

 > This is an MVP scaffold.
 Add auth, RBAC, template picker, parties UI, e-sign webhook verification, etc.